-Locals wait months for ‘Burton to fall’, and when she does, her rich ammonite beds yield superb finds, with bags to bring home.
-Cliff falls occur every two to three years, and fossils can then be collected from the rocks on the foreshore or from any of the scree slopes.
-As well as ammonites, many other fossils can be found, including echinoids, shark fins, bivalves and brachiopods.
+Locals can wait months, or even years, for Burton Cliff to ‘fall’ and when she does, her rich ammonite beds from the top layers of Inferior Oolite can yield superb fossil finds.
+If you’re lucky enough to be nearby, there’ll be plenty to bring home.
+Cliff falls do occur, albeit every few years or so and fossils can then be collected from the rocks on the foreshore.
+It’s the Inferior Oolite that contains the rich harvest, which invariably is waiting for the locals!
+As well as ammonites, some exquisitely preserved in calcite, many other fossils can be found, including echinoids, shark fins, bivalves and brachiopods.

 ♦ Ref: 50.69608°N, 2.72253°W

 Although it is tempting to climb the falls, these cliffs are very unstable after recent collapses, and even small pieces of rock falling from a height can cause serious injury.
 You should search around the base of the fall and not the base of the cliff.
-If you can, carry any rocks you are working on away from the fall site and as far as possible away from the base of the cliff.
+If you can, carry any rocks you are working on well away from the fall site and as far as possible away from the base of the cliff.

-With a little patience and by splitting rocks, you are almost certain to find at least some good ammonites.
+With a little patience and by splitting rocks, you are almost certain to find at least some good fossils.
 If the rock you are working on appears unproductive, try another.
 The ammonites are in zones, so once you find a fossiliferous rock, it’s likely to be full of other fossils.

 Burton Bradstock is a location where you have to work hard for your finds, so take a good, strong heavy hammer and safety goggles to crack open the oolitic rocks.
 Remember to take plenty of paper to wrap any specimens.